Compliance & Governance

 Under the Australian Institute for Disaster Resilience (AIDR) framework, EmergencyAPI is classified as a "Privately owned warning publisher or disseminator".
 The same category includes global digital platforms (Google, Facebook), insurers providing customer alerts, and private weather services.

-This designation was confirmed in a formal reply from Dr Richard Hammond, Senior Policy Officer and CAP-AU Custodian at the Bureau of Meteorology, on 16 April 2026.
+This designation was confirmed in a formal reply from the Bureau of Meteorology (CAP-AU Custodian), on 16 April 2026.
 AIDR publishes a guidance document for operators in our category, the Warnings Republishers Companion (AIDR 2021, CC BY 4.0), which lists twelve operational obligations.

 This page documents our posture against each of those obligations, plus adjacent concerns (CAP-AU standards alignment, agency engagement, data licensing, security, privacy) that matter to customers evaluating us.